-- The easiest way is to deploy the VMs from the Azure Marketplace.
+- The easiest way is to deploy the VM from the Azure Marketplace.

-- Today East US and West Europe are supported Azure Region during the preview.
+- Today East US and West Europe are supported Azure Regions during the preview.

-- Since this are Generation 2 VMs, they need a custom OS Image, today you can use Windows Server 2016 Datacenter and Ubuntu Server 16.04
+- Since these are Generation 2 VMs, they need a custom OS Image, today you can use Windows Server 2016 Datacenter and Ubuntu Server 16.04

-Let me know if you have any questions, and just leave a comment.
+Let me know if you have any questions and leave a comment.